mixxtor/adonisjs-shortlink/README.md

 - 🎯 **Configurable Models** - Use your own custom models or extend the provided base model
 - 🔒 **Full Type Safety** - Complete TypeScript support with proper contracts and interfaces
 - 📊 **Advanced Click Tracking** - Monitor usage with detailed analytics support
-- 🎛️ **Flexible Configuration** - Customize domains, paths, protocols, and behavior
+- 🎛️ **Flexible Configuration** - Customize domains, URL prefixes, protocols, and behavior
-- 🚀 **Production Ready** - Built for scale with proper caching and optimization
 - 🔧 **Auto Setup** - One command installation with automated stub generation
 - 🔗 **Custom Slugs** - Support for both auto-generated and custom slugs
 - 🗄️ **Database Agnostic** - Works with any Lucid-supported database